cpjobling/eg-247-textbook/portfolio/lab01/index.md

 ### Other formats

-This document is available in [HTML](https://cpjobling.github.io/eg-247-textbook/labs/lab01) and [PDF](https://cpjobling.github.io/eg-247-textbook/labs/lab01.pdf) formats.
+This document is available in [HTML](https://cpjobling.github.io/eg-247-textbook/labs/lab01/index) format for online viewing and printing.

+### Acknowledgement

+These examples have been adapted from Chapter 1 of [Stephen Karris, Signals and Systems : With MATLAB Computing and Simulink Modeling (5th Edition)](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10547416)

 ## Aims